 This is PART 1 of Kent’s three part video series on troubleshooting and repairing a very common shifting problem in the 1996 to 2006 Mercedes 722.6 five (5) speed automatic transmission.
 The entire video series is included free of charge when

-If your shift lever feels loose or is rattling, that is an almost sure sign that the bushing on the transmission shifting lever has disintegrated and fallen out.
+If your shift lever feels loose or is rattling, that is an almost sure sign that one or both bushings on the transmission shifting levers has/have disintegrated and fallen out.
 This new replacement bushing is cheap, but we need to warn you about installing it.

-If your shift lever feels loose or is rattling, that is an almost sure sign that the bushing on the transmission shifting lever has disintegrated and fallen out.
-A new replacement bushing is cheap, but just try to get one installed in the hole in the lever up along side the transmission tunnel.
+If your shift lever feels loose or is rattling, that is an almost sure sign that a bushing (or both)on the transmission shifting lever or the console shifter has disintegrated and fallen out.

 Do you own a 1998 to 2006 Mercedes with the 5 speed automatic that has the MB WORKSHOP ONLY locked cap on the top of the transmission fill tube?
 Have you wondered how you are ever going to be able to check the transmission fluid???
 Kent has come up with an inexpensive answer for the D.I.Y.